Monte Viso Tunnel: Increased traffic

 After the completion of the work in 1481, there was an increase in commercial traffic, and the Monte Viso Tunnel became a strategic route for the transit of goods.
 Exports of the marquisate included wine, rice, hemp and walnut oil.
-Imported from France to Saluzzo were mainly fabrics, brocade and horses, but since the little marquisste had no outlet on the sea, the tunnel gained a fundamental importance for the import of salt from Aigues-Mortes.
-Thus, the Monte Viso Tunnel became soon, as in many other crossings of the territory of northern Italy, a crucial element of a commercial route of extreme importance, so much so that from 1482 The Revello's gabelle recorded an annual transit of over 20,000 sacks of salt, in addition to a variety of other merchandise.
+Imported from France to Saluzzo were mainly fabrics, brocade and horses, but since the little marquisate had no outlet on the sea, the tunnel gained a fundamental importance for the import of salt from Aigues-Mortes.
+Thus, the Monte Viso Tunnel became soon, as in many other crossings of the territory of northern Italy, a crucial element of a commercial route of extreme importance, so much so that from 1482 the Revello's gabelle recorded an annual transit of over 20,000 sacks of salt, in addition to a variety of other merchandise.

 The Monte Viso Tunnel was also used for military reasons, and in 1486 it was the same Marquis Lodovico II who used the tunnel to organize his escape from Saluzzo to France.

 The king of France Charles VIII traveled with his army and artillery in order to make strategic moves useful to deployment in the Battle of Fornovo.
 In 1499 the tunnel was traversed by Louis XII, and in 1525 by his successor François I, who with his army headed to Italy to fight against the Emperor Charles V. On this occasion, the tunnel and the trail were also expanded to make them more viable to the artillery passage.